Usajid/731_assign1/README.md

 /notebooks: Contains the notebook of this assignment.

-/data: Contains the data csv files (movies.csv, ratings.csv, links.csv, tags.csv)
+/data: Contains the data csv files (movies.csv, ratings.csv, tags.csv)

 Also, some content of this assignment and my assignment # 03 (Weekend Movie Trip) notebook will be similar, as I have used the same datasets for both assignments.